farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 A major benefit originally desired from spec is automated correctness testing.
 Correctness meaning inputs in the valid domain produces outputs in the expected range.
 This requires a system that values total signatures and does not rely on side-effects like exceptions to represent expectable errors.
+It also generally expects arguments are not mutable, but I may be able to test mutated arguments too.

 We also cannot completely test correctness, particularly
 - that outputs values are the expected output values for given input